 - Multiple sudden deaths

 - Fish are showing signs of a parasite (flashing, missing scales, bruising)

 - Fish with a mass or growth (internal or external)

 - Fish have not improved with water changes or better diet

-Not all sick fish require veterinary services!
+Not all sick fish require a visit from the fish vet!
 A few improvements to their environment and diet can go a long way to improving health and quality of life.